Are You Struggling To Co-Parent And Mutually Support Your Children?

 This is your family’s lives and wellbeing.
 Addressing co-parenting issues now can lead to both immediate and long-term results.
 It can also prevent difficulties within your co-parenting from getting worse.
 Therapy is investment in your sanity and peace of mind.
 It can help you create a co-parenting relationship and family life that feels and functions well.
 And, mainly, therapy is an investment that can lead to more security, consistency and wellbeing for your children.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with co-parenting issues or who they or their ex couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match your family with a therapist who is trained and experienced to treat co-parenting issues and whose personality is a good match for you.
+At BPS, we’ll conduct a referral assessment and match your family with a therapist who is trained and experienced to treat co-parenting issues and whose personality is a good match for you.
 Once you find that good match, making a commitment to your children and yourself may be one of the most valuable investments there is.
 Imagine everyone in your family system feeling and functioning better now and in the long-term on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.